sems-server/sems/doc/Readme.sbc.txt

 Codecs may be filtered out by their payload names in whitelist or blacklist modes.
 The payload names in the list are case-insensitive (PCMU==pcmu).

+The s, u and o-lines of the SDP can be anonymized with the setting sdp_anonymize=yes.

 RTP relay
 ---------
 RTP can be bridged through the SBC.
 Where without rtprelay, A call would go only